emerald-geomodelling/poltergust/README.md

 can optionally also specify environment variables to be set using the key `variables`.

-When a task is done on a machine, a flag file

-`gs://mybucket/pipeline/mypipeline.HOSTNAME.done`

-is created.
+When a task is done `gs://mybucket/pipeline/mypipeline.config.yaml` is renamed to `gs://mybucket/pipeline/mypipeline.done.yaml` (since a task is run on multiple nodes: the first one to mark the task as done renames the file).

 ## Instantiating the task runner manually on a single machine